Introduction to broadcasts

 Newsletters do offer a few powerful options that aren’t available for other campaigns or broadcasts:

-- Send to Everyone: you can send a message to everyone in your workspace if you want, without setting up a segment or assigning attributes, etc. This helps you send important messages, like changes to your Terms Of Service or company-wide alerts.
+- Send to Everyone: You can send a message to everyone in your workspace without setting up a segment or assigning attributes.
+This helps you send important messages, like changes to your Terms Of Service or company-wide alerts.

 - Send rate: You can limit the send rate to deliver your message in batches.